occopus/docs/sphinx/source/user-doc-createinfra.rst

 Docker
 ^^^^^^
   ``type: docker``
     Selects the docker contextualisation plugin.
-Can be used with the following resource handlers: docker.
+Can be used with the following resource handlers: docker, azure_aci.
   ``env``
     Environment variables to be passed to containers.
   ``command``